spacetracker-collab/GastroJunkie/README.md

 **Logos**

 The logos checked in were done by a Professional Organization for fees.
-We planned to make night light laser keychains with the same if we had the budget.
+We planned to make night light laser keychains with GJ logos if we had the budget for all the car and bike owners who frequent restaurants.

 **Aside**

 Ramkumar likes the scene when Ringo and Yalanda try to steal in a restaurant and get caught by Samuel Jackson who is a mafia man smuggling gold for his boss and quoting scripture just because he feels less guilty.
 He hands over 1500$ to Ringo.
 Ringo and Yalanda live.
 Ringo and Yalanda are Ramkumars ideal.

+**For the Americans**

+Yes.
+Ramkumar has dined in Anchor Bar, Buffalo.
+Yummy.

 Youtube clip : https://www.youtube.com/watch?v=mvy4YH9--Vw